 Considering a kiosk project?
 Clearly defining the audience and purpose of your kiosks before starting out will help maximize your project’s chances of success.

-According to a January 2017 study by the Pew Research Center, 77 percent of Americans own a smartphone, while 51 percent own a tablet computer 1.
+According to recent data from the Pew Research Center, 97 percent of Americans now own a cellphone of some kind, with 90 percent owning smartphones 1.
 This translates to a new level of familiarity and comfort with touch screens and increasing expectations about how technology can be used in our daily lives.

 Those expectations are creating tremendous opportunities for interactive kiosks.
 Such devices can be an important part of a larger strategy to engage this new breed of digital consumers.